 Skillsta: Best for professional soft skills and communication.

-Now, let's break down what each one actually does โ and where they fall short.
+Now, let's break down what each app to make you smarter actually does — and where they fall short.

 The 10 best apps that make you smarter: systems that work